hdntc/vectorfield/README.md

 # vectorfield
 Basic vector field graphing software created for A-Level Computer Science coursework module.
 Uses SFML to display graphics.
 Includes an implementation:
 - the shunting yard algorithm to parse mathematical expressions,
-- state machines to control the program flow
+- state machines to control the program flow,
-- 4th-order Runge-Kutta to solve the differential equation in question.
+- 4th-order Runge-Kutta integration, to solve the differential equation in question.

 See the development log for how I define and solved the problem.